mbrav/mbrav.github.io/_posts/journal/2017-07-29-make-your-own-instagram.markdown

 - Option `-d` specifies the destination to which we want to scrape our content.
 In this case it is `~/my-instagram` where the `~/` specifies that it is located in your _home_ directory.
 - Option `-f` specifies the file path to our `insta-following-list.txt`.
 Find the path to this file, an paste it.
 On Mac, it should be `~/Downloads/insta-following-list.txt`.
 - The option `-l` signifies not to start script unless your login is successfully authenticated.
 This command is only necessary if you want to scrape private accounts.
 If you want to scrape only public accounts, use the command without `-l` and everything after it.
   - Option `-u`specifies your Instagram username.
-Paste this without any quotes.
+Paste this without any quotes by replacing `your-username`.
   - Option `-p`specifies your Instagram password.
-Paste this without any quotes.
+Paste this without any quotes by replacing `your-password`.

-Note that there might be some problems with logging in.
+**Note:** There might be some problems with the script while it attempts to login into your Instagram account.
 Try resting your Instagram password and retry the command with the new password.
+This usually solves the problem.

 #### Result

-Once you run the script successfully will should get folder structure similar to this:
+Once you run the script successfully, you should get a folder structure similar to this one:

 {% highlight text %}
 /my-instagram